ozurec/Password-Strength-Checker/README.md

-A Python tool that evaluates password strength based onlength, character variety, and security best practices.
+A Python tool that evaluates password strength based on length, character variety, and security best practices.
 Provides feedback to improve password quality.

 Technologies Used: Python, Regular Expressions (re library)